<std-ref> Standard Reference Designation

-- <version> Version Statement, Cited
+- <version> Version Indicator

 - <year> Year

-In the metadata of a standard:
+In metadata of standard

 ... <iso-meta> ... <content-language>en</content-language> <std-ref type="undated">ISO 2560</std-ref> <std-ref type="dated">ISO 2560:2009</std-ref> <doc-ref>ISO 2560:2009(en)</doc-ref> <release-date iso-8601-date="2009-05-30" date-type="published">2009-05-30</release-date> ... </iso-meta> ...

-A standard named in a “Normative references” section:
+Standard named in “Normative references” section

 ... <ref> <std><std-ref type="undated">ISO/IEC 17025</std-ref>, <title>General requirements for the competence of testing and calibration laboratories</title></std> </ref> ... <ref> <std><std-ref type="dated">ISO 15223‑1:2012</std-ref>, <title>Medical devices — Symbols to be used with medical device labels, labelling and information to be supplied — Part 1: General requirements</title></std> </ref> ...